Peñón de Vélez de la Gomera

-Peñón de Vélez de la Gomera (/es/), also known as Hajar Badis (حجر بديس), is a Spanish exclave and rocky tidal island in the western Mediterranean Sea.
-It is connected to the Moroccan shore by a sandy isthmus, and to a smaller islet to the east, La Isleta, by a rocky isthmus.
+Peñón de Vélez de la Gomera (/es/), also known as Hajar Badis (حجر بديس), is a Spanish tied island, exclave and former rocky tidal island in the western Mediterranean Sea.
+It is connected to the Moroccan shore by a sandy isthmus and to a smaller islet to the east, La Isleta, by a rocky isthmus.
 The tidal island was historically named Hajar Badis (Rock of Badis), referring to its proximity to the town of Badis.

-Vélez de la Gomera, along with La Isleta, is a historic overseas possession known as a plaza de soberanía.
+Vélez de la Gomera, along with La Isleta, is a historic possession known as a plaza de soberanía ("stronghold of sovereignty").
 It is administered by the Spanish central government and has a population consisting only of a small number of Spanish military personnel.

-Its border with Morocco is 85 m long, making it the shortest international land border in the world.
-Morocco asserts a claim to the peninsula as part of its territory, alongside other Spanish plazas de soberanía in Northern Africa.
+Its border with Morocco is 85 m long.
+Morocco asserts a claim to the peninsula as part of its territory, alongside other Spanish plazas de soberanía in North Africa.

 Geography

 An illustrated inset showing Peñón de Vélez de la Gomera from Jodocus Hondius's 1606 map of Fez and the Kingdom of Morocco.

 Peñón de Vélez de la Gomera is located 119 km southeast of Ceuta.
 It was a natural island in the Alboran Sea until 1930, when a huge thunderstorm washed large quantities of sand into the short channel between the island and the African continent.
 The channel was turned into a tombolo and the island became a peninsula, connected to the Moroccan coast by an 85 m long sandy isthmus, which is the world's shortest single land-border segment.
-With a length of 400 m northwest-southeast and a width of up to 100 m, it covers about 1.9 ha (4¾ acres).
+With a length of 400 m northwest-southeast and a width of up to 100 m, Peñón de Vélez de la Gomera covers about 1.9 ha (4¾ acres).